Faizan-Vhora/grand-exotica-hospitality/README.md

    - Your website is now live! 🎉

 4. **Your Website URL**
-   - Vercel will give you a URL like: `your-project.vercel.app`
+   - Your website is live at: `https://grand-exotica-hospitality-webs.vercel.app/`
-   - Share this with anyone to view your website
+   - Share this link with anyone to view your website

 ### Option 2: Deploy to GitHub Pages (FREE)